open-telemetry/opentelemetry.io/layouts/shortcodes/docs/languages/libraries-intro.md

-Many libraries and frameworks already support OpenTelemetry or are supported through OpenTelemetry [instrumentations](/docs/concepts/instrumentation/libraries/), so that they can generate telemetry you can export to an observability back end.
+Many libraries and frameworks already support OpenTelemetry or are supported through OpenTelemetry [instrumentation](/docs/concepts/instrumentation/libraries/), so that they can generate telemetry you can export to an observability back end.

-If you are instrumenting an app, you can learn on this page how to make use of natively instrumented libraries and Instrumentation Libraries for your dependencies.
+If you are instrumenting an application or service that use third-party libraries or frameworks, follow these instructions to learn how to use OTel-ready libraries and instrumentation libraries for your dependencies.

 ## Use natively instrumented libraries